-Travel along the southern coast of Iceland is very popular.
+A Travel along the southern coast of Iceland is very popular.
 Take a time to enjoy the beauty of this region and experience the wonders of creation.
-We can arrange the tour according to your wishes and desire to see and experience.
+We can arrange the tour according to your wishes and desire you like to see and experience.

 Seljalandsfoss which we usually stop on the way back to Reykjavik, is only 200 meters away from the parking lot.
-The visitors are when in a safe condition able to walk behind the waterfall and have a spectacular view from behind.
-The cascade is 60 meters high and has its origins in the famous glacier and volcano Eyjafjallajökull.
-The water is clean, and we recommend visitors to fill their bottle with water from the river before continuing the tour.
+The visitors are when in a safe condition able to walk behind the waterfall and have a spectacular view from behind the cascade.
+It is 60 meters high and has its origins in the famous glacier and volcano Eyjafjallajökull.
+The water is clean, and we always recommend visitors to fill their bottle with water from the river before continuing the tour.

-A drive up to the island of Dyrhólaey we will see the birds live (for example, puffins) and a spectacular view of the black sand beach.
-Dyrhólaey used to be an island before but is now accessible by jeeps.
+A drive up to the island of Dyrhólaey we will see the birds live during summer time (for example, puffins) and a spectacular view of the black sand beach.
+Dyrhólaey used to be an island before, but is now accessible by most vehicles.
 From the top of the mountain, you will see an old light house, and spectacular view in all directions.
 The black sand to the west and east and the mountains to the north and the Atlantic Ocean to the south.

 The option to walk on glacier (Sólheimajökull) is very popular, which takes about 3 hours.
-The glacier is a sliding glacier and is part of Mýrdalsjökull.
+The glacier is a outlet glacier and is part of Mýrdalsjökull glacier.
 A lagoon has been formed in front of the glacier which certainly add to the charm of the location.
-If you choose the option to take a hike on the glacier, then unfortunately it will limit our ability to visit all the other sceneries mentioned above, on the south coast.
+If you choose the option to take a hike on the glacier, then unfortunately it will limit our ability the time visiting all the other sceneries mentioned above, on the south coast.
 But remember this is once in a lifetime experience, especially if you are lucky with the weather.
-The tour difficulty changes from easy to moderate as you need to be able to climb the various formations having ice climbing shoes on your boots.
+The tour difficulty changes from easy to moderate as you need to be able to climb the various formations having crampons attached to your hiking boots.
 All necessary glacier walk equipment will be provided.